 Swimming is certainly a sport like no other, however, there are plenty of reasons why you might have been kept back from the pool for so long.
-Whether you were away for an injury or simply didn’t find the time to fit a session into your busy schedule, it is never too late to get back into swimming, no matter how long your break from it was.
+Whether you were away for an injury or simply didn’t find the time to fit a session into your busy schedule, it is never too late to get back into swimming after a long break, no matter how long your break from it was.
 Here are a few tips to allow you to rediscover the joys of swimming and recover your technique.

 Be patient with yourself

 There is no reason to be racing against the clock the minute that you are back in the pool; going slow is the best way to get back into swimming after a long break.
 You should give time for your body to re-adjust and build back some strength before you start going at it at full speed.
 This will help you avoid exhaustion or injuries that will only push you back on your progress.
 Allow yourself plenty of breathing time and your swimming abilities will regain their old confidence in due time.